lmartinezh/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        separately from the edX platform.
 An external grader is particularly useful for software programming courses where students are asked to submit complex code.
-   * - .. image:: /Images/GoogleHangout_WithPeople.png
+   * - .. image:: /Images/google-calendar.png
           :width: 100
           :alt: Google Calendar
      - :ref:`Google Calendar Tool`
-     - You can embed a Google calendar in your course so students see the calendar in the courseware.
+     - You can embed a Google calendar in your course so that students see the calendar in the courseware.
 You can use a Google calendar to share quiz dates, office hours, or other schedules of interest to students.
-   * - .. image:: /Images/GoogleHangout_WithPeople.png
+   * - .. image:: /Images/google-spreadsheet.png
           :width: 100
-          :alt: Google Drive
+          :alt: Google Drive Tool
-     - :ref:`Google Document Tool`
+     - :ref:`Google Drive Tool`
-     - You can embed a Google document in your course so students see the document in the courseware.
+     - You can embed a Google Drive file, such as a document, spreadsheet, or image, in your course so that students see the file in the courseware.
    * - .. image:: /Images/GoogleHangout_WithPeople.png
           :width: 100
           :alt: Google Hangout